How Patents Differ from Copyrights and Trademarks

 Typically, overlap does not occur, but in some cases, when a design patent protects the ornamental design of the product and the design is also used as an identifying symbol, both trademark and patent protection may apply.

 Intellectual property law can be extremely complex, typically requiring a background in both the law and engineering.
 If your inventions are at the heart of what your business does, you should contact a patents attorney for legal guidance.
-Start today with a free case review at no obligation.
+Start today by finding an experienced intellectual property law attorney near you.